The Importance of Geopolitics for Cyber Threat Intelligence

 At QuoIntelligence, we look at cyberattacks holistically as we enhance the technical aspects of Threat Actors and cyberattacks with additional analyses on their context.
 While we closely analyze technical details including Tactics, Techniques, and Procedures (TTPs) and Indicators of Compromise (IOCs), we also take the victim as well as economic, social, and geopolitical aspects into account.
 This way, we create an all-embracing understanding of a given cyberattack to provide the best possible context.

 In contrast to the analogue world, where it can be easier to understand a given context and to attribute certain facts about a crime and the offender, it can be extremely difficult to do the same in cyber space.
-In cyber space the problem of attribution is inherent to the digital environment:
+In cyber space the problem of attribution is inherent to the digital environment.

 Despite the improving performance of tracking methods and tools, cyberspace provides attackers with additional layers of anonymization that do not exist in the analogue world.
 Due to this, it is potentially harder to identity attackers and to understand their motives, capabilities, and intentions at first sight.